mayhemood/personal-site/README.md

 # personal-site
 A personal site using HTML + CSS.
+It has my introduction, link to my projects, and resume.
+Bootstrap components are used.